wangziqi2013/wangziqi2013.github.io/_posts/2019-08-03-nvthreads.markdown

 is always in a consistent state if no thread is in a critical section.
 The paper therefore concluded that it is sufficient to persist modifications to shared data only at the end of a critical section.
-As long as individual critical sections can be rolled back, if the system crashes within a critical section, then after recovery it appears that the critical section has never been entered, and the system is in a state where no thread is executing a critical section
+As long as individual critical sections can be rolled back, if the system crashes within a critical section, then after recovery it appears that the critical section has never been entered, and the system is in a state where no thread is executing a critical section (in fact, this formalization does not consider local data of each thread as part of the recovery domain; It is simply assumed that all local states of the thread are discarded.
+This makes sense, because after the crash, the application is restarted from the main function, and recovery is performed on shared states, at which point previous local states are not used anyway).
+This guarantees that the global shared state is always consistent after recovery, such that computation could proceed from the interrupted point (in practice, threads can also wrap their local states as a piece of "shared data"; This local state may record the current process of local computation, which is not shared by other threads, but still needs to be preserved during a crash).